Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Related work

-{\bf Linear mixture MDPs and other structured MDPs.} As shown in \cref{thm:equivalence}, any Exo-MDP can be cast as a linear mixture MDP (and vice versa), and our analysis is the first to establish the close connection of Exo-MDPs to linear mixture MDPs~\citep{pmlr-v120-jia20a,pmlr-v119-ayoub20a,zhou2021nearly}.
-Closely related to our setting, \citet{ayoub2020model} proved an $\Omega(H\sqrt{dK})$ lower bound on the regret for \emph{time-homogeneous} linear mixture MDPs.
-We give a brand new construction tailored to Exo-MDPs, and prove a regret lower bound that is tighter by a factor of $\sqrt{d}$. \citet{zhou2021nearly} proved an $\Omega(H^{3/2}d\sqrt{K})$ lower bound for a \emph{time-inhomogeneous} linear mixture MDPs.
-Note that any Exo-MDP with $|\ExoStateSpace|=d$ is a special case of linear mixture MDP with dimension $d$.
-However, importantly for our focus, the construction of \citet{zhou2021nearly} is \emph{not} an Exo-MDP, so that this result does not translate to a lower bound for Exo-MDPs with the same dimension.
-The novel lower bound that we derive reveals an interesting fact: the class of Exo-MDPs with exogenous state size $|\ExoStateSpace|=d$ ---despite being a subset of linear mixture MDPs of dimension $d$ ---is as difficult as the class of linear mixture MDPs.
+\paragraph{Linear mixture MDPs and other structured MDPs.} As shown in~\Cref{thm:equivalence}, any Exo-MDP can be cast as a linear mixture MDP (and vice versa), and our analysis is the first to establish the close connection of Exo-MDPs to linear mixture MDPs~\citep{pmlr-v120-jia20a,pmlr-v119-ayoub20a,zhou2021nearly}.
+Related work by~\citet{zhou2022computationally} provides an $\Omega(Hd\sqrt{K})$ lower bound on the regret for time-homogeneous linear mixture MDPs, whereas \citet{zhou2021nearly} proved an $\Omega(H^{3/2}d\sqrt{K})$ lower bound for a time-inhomogeneous linear mixture MDPs.
+In contrast, we provide an entirely new construction tailored to Exo-MDPs, and use it to sharpen the dependence to the \emph{effective dimension} $r$ as opposed to the (typically larger) ambient dimension $d$.
+Note that any Exo-MDP with $|\ExoStateSpace| = d$ is a special case of a linear mixture MDP with dimension $d$.
+However, important for our focus, the constructions in past work~\citep{zhou2022computationally,zhou2021nearly} are \emph{not} Exo-MDPs, so these results do not translate to a lower bound for Exo-MDPs with the same dimension.
+The novel lower bound that we derive reveals an interesting fact: the class of Exo-MDPs with exogenous state size $|\ExoStateSpace| = d$, despite being a subset of linear mixture MDPs of dimension $d$, is as difficult as the class of linear mixture MDPs.